Islam in Southeast Asia

-Islam is the most widely practised religion in Southeast Asia, numbering approximately 240 million adherents which translate to about 42% of the entire population, with majorities in Brunei, Indonesia and Malaysia as well parts of Southern Thailand and parts of Mindanao in the Philippines respectively.
-Significant minorities are located in the other Southeast Asian states.
-Most Muslims in Southeast Asia are Sunni and follow the Shafi`i school of fiqh, or religious law.
-It is the official religion in Malaysia and Brunei while it is one of the six official faiths in Indonesia.
+Islam is the most widely practised religion in Southeast Asia with approximately 242 million adherents in the region (about 42% of its population), with majorities in Brunei, Indonesia and Malaysia as well as parts of southern Thailand and parts of Mindanao in the Philippines respectively.
+Significant minorities are located in the other Southeast Asian states like Singapore and Cambodia.
+Most Muslims in Southeast Asia are Sunni and follow the Shafi'i school of fiqh, or religious law.
+It is the official religion in Malaysia and Brunei while it is one of the six recognised faiths in Indonesia.

 Islam in Southeast Asia is heterogeneous and is manifested in many different ways.
-In some places in Southeast Asia, Islam is adapted to coexist with already existent local traditions.
-Mysticism is a defining characteristic of Islam in Southeast Asia, with a large following of Sufism.
+In some places in Southeast Asia, Islam is adapted to coexist syncretically with already-existent local traditions.
+Mysticism is a defining characteristic of Islam in Southeast Asia, with Sufism having a large regional following.
 Mystic forms of Islam fit in well with already established traditions.
 The adaptation of Islam to local traditions is seen as a positive thing by Muslims in Southeast Asia.
-Islam is part of everyday life in Southeast Asia and is not separated from "non-religious realms".
-Southeast Asia contains the highest number of Muslims in the world, easily surpassing the Middle East and North Africa.
+Islam is part of everyday life for adherents in Southeast Asia and is not separated from "non-religious realms".
+Southeast Asia is the global region with the highest number of Muslims in the world, surpassing the Middle East and North Africa.
 Islam in Southeast Asia is neglected in Western study of Islam which centers around the Middle East.

 Southeast Asian identity varies by regions that include Brunei, Cambodia, East Timor, Indonesia, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam.
 The heterogeneous nature of Southeast Asia combined with the widely varying practices and meanings of Islam suggests Islam in Southeast Asia has a multitude of variations in practice and belief.
 Islam in Southeast Asia has been adapted into varying local norms across Southeast Asia.
 The Abangan are the dominant group of Muslims in Indonesia.
-The practices of the Abangan are heavily influenced by mysticism and embody a unique form of Islamic practice that incorporates rituals inherited from their pre Islamic ancestors.
+The practices of the Abangan are heavily influenced by mysticism and embody a unique form of Islamic practice that incorporates rituals inherited from their pre-Islamic ancestors.

 History

-Muslim merchants dominated trade in Southeast Asia by the 9th century or earlier.
-There existed a colony of foreign Muslims on the west coast of Sumatra by 674 AD; other Muslim settlements began to appear after 878 AD when Islam increasingly took root among the people.
-However, little remains from these early communities, and the religion did not spread to significant parts of the population until the 12th century.